ndtrung81/lammps-plugins/README.md

 The build when complete will generate `morse2plugin.so` and lj2plugin.so in the `build` folder.

+## Test

 The `examples` folder contains the input scripts to test the plugins.

-The goal is to be able to run

 ```
   cd examples/